Table of Contents

-If there is one thing I’ve learned from selling clothing online, it’s that clothing sells better when it’s either on a person or a mannequin.
-Go ahead and take a selfie or two wearing the item that you’re selling.
-If you’re not in the mood to model clothing, you can pick up a hanging mannequin.
-There are plenty that are not expensive, easy to dress and if you’re planning on selling a lot of shirts or jackets, you’ll get your investment back in a few sales.
+One thing I’ve learned from selling clothing online is that clothing sells better when it’s on a person or a mannequin.
+Go ahead and take a selfie wearing the item you’re selling.
+You can pick up a hanging mannequin if you’re not in the mood to model clothing.
+There are plenty that are not expensive and easy to dress, and if you’re planning on selling a lot of shirts or jackets, you’ll get your investment back in a few sales.

 Photos and Product Description Best Practices

-How to sell clothes online like a pro often comes down to photos and product description.
-When shooting photos of your items, make sure the area is clean and well lit.
+Selling clothes online like a pro often comes down to photos and product descriptions.
+When shooting photos of your items, ensure the area is clean and well-lit.
 Whether you’ve got them on a hanger, flat on a table or draped on a mannequin, take one full picture of the front and one of the back, and detail shots of any cool details the item may have.
 If it’s shoes, take a photo of the soles and bottom to show how worn or unworn they are.
-You might also want to take close-up photos of the laces or any other details on the shoes as well.
+You might also want to take close-up photos of the laces or other details on the shoes.

-When it comes to writing the listing, the more information you can provide, the more likely a buyer is to click that “buy it now” button.
+When writing the listing, the more information you can provide, the more likely a buyer is to click that “buy it now” button.
 Write out the brand name and whether you’ve worn it.
 Use phrases such as “never worn,” “barely worn,” or even “given as a gift, I loathe it, please buy it” works.
-If the tags are still on the item, highlight that and take a photo of that as well.
-Add fabric content, color, if it has special washing instructions, and don’t forget to list what it actually is.
+If the tags are still on the item, highlight that and take a photo.
+Add fabric content and color if it has special washing instructions, and don’t forget to list what it is.

 How Do You Get Paid?

-Many online clothing resellers will send you your payment either by direct deposit or mail you a check.
-Others will send you payment only via payment apps such as Paypal, Venmo or even their own proprietary payment system.
+Many online clothing resellers will send you payment by direct deposit or check.
+Others will send you payment only via payment apps such as Paypal, Venmo or even their proprietary payment system.
 If you don’t have a Paypal or Venmo account, set one up before you start selling.
-If you’re using ebay or any other platform where you are responsible for invoicing the customer, for the love of God, don’t send your stuff out until you’ve gotten the money.
+If you’re using eBay or any other platform responsible for invoicing the customer, for the love of God, don’t send your stuff out until you’ve got the money.
 No money, no goodie.

 Dealing With Disputes from Buyers

 Many of the big companies will handle returns, disputes and customer complaints.
 To protect yourself, keep all correspondence within the site or app that you sold the item.
 Do not delete any emails.
-Some sites like ebay will not step in unless you ask them for help.
+Some sites like eBay will not step in unless you ask them for help.
 If a buyer has bought an item and decides they want you to give them a discount after the item has shipped, you don’t have to.
-You can make the vendor support department aware with what you’re dealing with in case it escalates.
+If it escalates, you can make the vendor support department aware of what you’re dealing with.
 Honestly, rude buyers rarely happen, but it’s always a good idea to read how each company handles such issues ahead of time.